dleonhardt/framework/README.md

 }
 ```

-For more information, see the `/application/classes/UserExample.php` as an example to see how it is used.
+For more information, see the `/application/classes/UserExample.php` as an example of how it is used.

 ## Author